ohenley/awesome-ada/README.md

 > [Ada is powering our satellites, our aircrafts, our military and medical equipment.](https://www2.seas.gwu.edu/~mfeldman/ada-project-summary.html)
-> Ada is arguably one of the most performant, precise and capable programming language of all time.
+> Ada is arguably the most { performant &cup; precise &cup; capable } programming language of all time.
 > Ada can deliver anything.
 >
 > Long live Ada/SPARK.